Need to dig? Read this first.

 Underground utility marking is crucial to keeping worksites, facilities, and properties compliant with state regulations and workers safe and protected.
 Industrial settings are fast-paced, multi-headed beasts.
 Consequently, safety/facility managers are often forced to juggle several things at once: monitoring the state of Personal Protective Equipment (PPE), managing visual communication within the facility, creating and overseeing training programs, keeping abreast of OSHA and ANSI standards, and ensuring that their facility and all of its workers are compliant with all standards and laws applicable.

-Nevertheless, having clear awareness of where underground utilities are is a crucial component of any facility.
-When a project calls for digging, it’s absolutely vital that underground utility lines are labeled accurately by location and contents.
-Once you’re aware of where these lines are, you can avoid severe accidents that can inflict deadly injury and incur catastrophic damages.
-Digging into an underground line is not only dangerous, but it has the potential to shutting down a community’s access to that utility until the line can be repaired, and such operations require loads of manpower and costly resources.
+Nevertheless, having a clear awareness of where underground utilities are is a crucial component of any facility.
+When a project calls for digging, underground utility lines must be labeled accurately by location and contents.
+Once you're aware of where these lines are, you can avoid severe accidents that can inflict deadly injury and incur catastrophic damages.
+Digging into an underground line is not only dangerous, but it has the potential to shut down a community's access to that utility until the line can be repaired, and such operations require loads of manpower and costly resources.

 This article outlines how to go about locating underground utilities and how to ensure that the utilities located underground aren't accidentally hit during a digging project.

 Step One: Locate Utilities.

 If the property on which your facility resides hasn't yet been checked, it's imperative to locate utilities right away.
 If you're in the construction business, checking on underground utilities before you start a new build is a must.
 It's recommended that you arrange to get checked at least two or three business days before shovels hit the dirt.

 We're glad you asked.
 Luckily, the process has been made simple.
 After years of trial and error, the powers that be have applied the Kaizen principle of continuous improvement to the process of checking for underground utilities.
 Finally, getting your property checked couldn't be simpler.